kylpo/notes/Perfect-OS.md

 I want the bottom to house OS-level navigation and app switching (continued in Dock section).

+"pocket computer" basically just a mini tablet, or phone-form tablet.
+Like the ipod Touch.

 ---

 Present on Medium as a series with the Table of Contents and italicized intro at the top, like [Code Smells: Too Many Problems \| IntelliJ IDEA Blog](https://blog.jetbrains.com/idea/2017/09/code-smells-too-many-problems/) has done.